 Eating more fiber increases butyrate production by some bacteria in your gut.
 There is generally an association between a higher intake of plant foods and increased levels of short-chain fatty acids (SCFAs), including butyrate, in stools.
 However, not all plant-based foods yield butyrate; for example, diets rich in fruit or starch are associated with high butyrate levels in the gut, but starch-free wheat bran is not [118, 119, 120, 121].

 - Inulin: artichokes, garlic, leeks, onions, and asparagus

 - Fructooligosaccharides (FOS): fruits and vegetables, including bananas, onions, garlic, and asparagus

-- Resistant starch: cooked and cooled rice, potatoes and green bananas
+- Resistant starch from food: cooked and cooled rice, potatoes and green bananas

 - Pectin: apples, apricots, carrots, oranges, and others